firefoxfoxthrot/developer-web-site/_pages/ckm-architecture.md

 ___Solution: Improved Resilience for Key Storage___

-CKM's `crypto-envelopes` are stored using a `permit` system that allows different keys to be used in different ways to unlock the same data, further improving resilience by creating multiple ways to access the information
+CKM's Gordian Envelopes are stored using a "permit" system that allows different keys to be used in different ways to unlock the same data, further improving resilience by creating multiple ways to access the information

 **Problem #2: Ethereum Keys Are Especially Vulnerable**